cwgoes/pluranimity.org/_posts/2019-04-25-comparative-advantages-distributed-ledgers.md

 #### What

+What are public commons?

-Public commons are platforms which creates economic surplus by connecting buyers and sellers & providing a medium through which they can transact, where the platform operator, if existent, is not manufacturing the product or providing the service.
-The US dollar (value), Airbnb (housing), Uber (transportation), Ebay (goods), Github (code, bug reports), and search engines (information) are all public commons.
-Public commons tend to possess strong network effects, since the utility to any particular user is proportional to the number of other users, and thus usually result in natural monopolies, especially in the absence of prior open standards for product representation (present in the case of websites, for example, but not in the case of transportation or housing).
+Public commons are platforms which creates economic surplus by connecting buyers and sellers & providing a medium through which they can transact, where the platform operator, if distinct from the userbase, is not manufacturing the product or providing the service.
+The US dollar (value), Airbnb (housing), Uber (transportation), Ebay (goods), Github (code, bug reports), Microsoft Windows (desktop applications), and search engines (information) are all public commons to varying degrees.
+Public commons tend to possess strong network effects, since the utility provided to any particular user is proportional to the number of other users, and thus they often result in natural monopolies, especially in the absence of prior open standards for product representation (present in the case of websites, for example, but not in the case of transportation or housing).

-Perhaps the most successful (by both user count and economic utility) - and most decentralized - existing such commons is the English language, a platform for the exchange of information.
-Languages as commons have several convenient properties - the size of their state does not scale linearly with the number of users, approximate agreement on most of the present state is sufficient for usage (as any natural language contains many different possible encodings of the same semantics), and our mental facilities and social institutions are well-adapted to track their states and provide the high-throughput gossip required for state changes without requiring central coordination.
+Perhaps the most successful (by both user count and economic utility) — and most decentralized — existing such commons is the English language, a platform for the exchange of information.
+Languages as commons have several convenient properties: the size of their state does not scale linearly with the number of users, approximate agreement on most of the present state is sufficient for usage (as any natural language contains many different possible encodings of the same semantics), and our mental facilities and social institutions are well-adapted to track their states and provide the high-throughput gossip required for state changes without requiring central coordination.

 #### Why

-- public commons provide lots of utility (lookup companies by market capitalization, and they capture but a small fraction)
-- control by companies is suboptimal - rent extraction, natural monopolies, deplatforming, just not as efficient as open standards, leads to optimization for mean instead of diversity
+Why are public commons valuable, and what are their challenges?

+- Public commons provide an enormous amount of utility.
+Seven of the ten largest global firms by market capitalization operate commons of sorts<sup>[9](#9)</sup>, and they capture but a small fraction (although perhaps a larger fraction than necessary) of the created utility.
+The English language provides far more utility than all of them combined, but — and partially because (imagine if the English vocabulary were owned by a company) — it captures none of it.
+- Control of commons by companies often tends to be suboptimal, since the profit motive of the company (generally enshrined in law) is not necessarily aligned with the best interests of the commons' userbase.
+Especially once they attain a dominant agglomeration effect, companies may find it more profitable to extract rent far in excess of their costs, deprive users of alternative interfaces and algorithms through the use of proprietary standards and siloed data, deplatform users instead of respecting a notion of minority rights, and optimize content & information for attention and purchase-in-expectation capture even when it is clearly against the best interest of the user.
-- want to incentivize creation by allowing the capture of some future value, only way to incentivize creation r.n. is to own the platform
+- The immense possible utility seems to justify incentivizing the creation of commons by allowing a capture by the creators of some fraction of the future value, but preferably in a way where the creators can credibly commit to a particular ruleset which curtails their power as an operator of the commons.
+At the moment, the only way to incentivize creation is for firms to own the commons and control all of the rules, which frequently leads to incentive misalignment.

 #### Comparative Advantage

-why dlt
+Why might distributed ledger technology help, and what role would it serve?

 - incentivize creation by capturing a portion of future economic value
 - credibly commit not to extract rent or arbitrarily enforce rules
 - permissionless innovation: interfaces, cross-common connections, no organizational relationship/trust cost